Taper turning methods in lathe machine

 When the division is given in mm instead of degree, then the angular distance of the guide bar to be tilted is given by

 Using the compound rest hand wheel the depth of cut will be given.
 At an half taper angle the guide will be set.
-Using this method any taper turning method can be done.
+Using this taper turning methods in lathe machine any taper turning method can be done.